 I believed that I had something unique and incredibly valuable to offer people in my business, but sometimes I would struggle in trying to convince people that I indeed stood strongly for what I actually believed in.

 When someone asks you "why do you do what you do", you'd better be ready to answer that question with passion and conviction.

 If you don't believe in yourself, your principles, your methods, your teachings, your beliefs, then don't expect others to do the same.

 Lastly, and this one is very important.
 Don't let anyone dishearten you or cause you to doubt what you really believe in, in any way.

 Here's what I stand for in my business:

 If you stand for something similar in your business, in addition to believing in it yourself wholeheartedly, make sure other people know about it too.

 If you have a great product people love, don't just make it better, make it the best in your industry!

-If you’re a blogger or solopreneur providing online services like myself, don’t just improve on becoming better at what you do or how you offer it, become the best that you possibly can be in your field.
+If you're a blogger or solopreneur offerings online services, don't just improve on becoming better at what you do or how you offer it, become the best that you possibly can be in your field.

 Become memorable.
 Become the ultimate "go-to" person in your niche or industry for whatever that "one thing" might be.

 Here are four things you need to ask yourself to help you redefine your target audience right now.

 Once you have some information about who your target audience is, and what they need help with, you can then begin to look at ways to help them overcome their specific problems and concerns, thus building a stronger community for your business or your blog.

 Of course, redefining your target audience will certainly help you become a smarter problem solver in your niche or industry, right?

 However, becoming a smarter problem solver doesn't mean just posting up a bunch of blog posts that aims to solve lots and lots of problems.